precisely/rapids/doc/architecture.md

 ### Compiler and Runtime

-1. Breaking of code into continuations.
+1. Breaking of code into partition functions.

-   It includes a compiler which partitions code bodies into separate functions, referred to here as continuations, which carry out pieces of the computation.
+   It includes a compiler which partitions code bodies into separate functions, referred to here as partition functions, which carry out pieces of the computation.

 2. Definition of suspending operations.